This website requires javascript to run correctly. Please consider allowing javascript to run for our website.

 Simulating...

-You made a elliptical galaxy!
+You made a major merger galaxy!

 This video works with the hologram projector given out at the Galaxy Makers exhibition.
 You can find a little tutorial on how to use it here.